 - Set the fan on your central air conditioner to “on” rather than “auto”.
 This will circulate air continuously, keeping the temperature more even throughout the house and aiding in dehumidification.

 - If you use a window conditioner, make sure it’s the proper size.
-It’s better to get one that too small rather than to large.
-A larger unit will start up and turn off more frequently and won’t do as good a job dehumidifying the air.
+It’s better to get one that is too small rather than too large.
+A larger unit will start up and turn off more frequently and won’t dehumidify the air as well.